-For example, you have been to many sites in a town and you know in this general area you can see about 4 to 5 feet deep with GPR in general.
-So you tell your client so, only to find out that you can not see anything with GPR after you arrive at the site – the survey area was at a low ground and saturated with water, making the GPR penetrating depth very shallow.
+For a general question like “How deep can you see with ground penetrating radar (GPR)?”, the answer is usually a range such as “2 to 10 feet” or “up to 18 inches”.
+However, for a clients' specific survey area and survey goals, these kinds of answers are often not satisfying and can be misleading.For example, you have been to many sites in a town and you know generally you can see about 4 to 5 feet deep with GPR in this area.
+So you tell your client what you generally know about the area only to find out that you can not see anything with GPR after you arrive at the site – the survey area was at a low ground and saturated with water, making the GPR penetrating depth very shallow.

-These two GPR data profiles shown in the picture here were collected over a concrete floor side by side about 1 foot apart from each other.
-It's for locating an electrical conduit crossing them.
+These two GPR data profiles shown in the picture above were collected over a concrete floor side by side about 1 foot apart from each other.
+They were taken while locating an electrical conduit crossing them.
 The electrical conduit was clearly visible in profile 1 but not in profile 2.
-The concrete in profile 1 was the original concrete while the concrete in profile 2 was newer (it's the replacement after the original concrete was removed for the access below).
-This conduit was actually first discovered pipe tracing with a cable/pipe locator.
+The concrete in profile 1 was the original concrete, while the concrete in profile 2 was newer (it's the replacement after the original concrete was removed for the access below).
+This conduit was first discovered pipe tracing with a cable/pipe locator.
 The portion of this conduit within this newer concrete area was about 5 to 6 feet long, and the GPR data collected within this area were all like profile 2.

-Considering how GPR penetration depth is affected by individual subsurface layers, it's even harder to estimate it.
+Because GPR penetration depth is affected by individual subsurface layers, it's harder to estimate actual depth until on-site.
 Just like a sheet of paper right in front of your eyes can totally block your view, a thin layer of electrically conductive materials can totally block the GPR view.
 For example, sandy and silty soils are relatively “good” for GPR while clayey soils are not.
 You can say “the soils at the site are composed of MOSTLY sands and silts”, but a thin clay layer only a couple of inches thick at a shallow depth could severely block the GPR view and make the rest of the "good" soils irrelevant.